byjg/automate/README.md

 ### Setting up environment variable

-Automate by default locate the "*.plugin" files at your current directory.
+Automate by default locate the "*.recipe" files at your current directory.
 You can specify a directory by setting up the environment variable `AUTOMATE_WORKDIR` like this:

 ```
-AUTOMATE_WORKDIR=/opt/plugindir
+AUTOMATE_WORKDIR=/opt/recipedir
 ```